Holy Ghost (2014 film): Production

 Filmmaker Darren Wilson, director of Father of Lights, Finger of God and Furious Love set out to make a movie that was completely inspired by the Holy Spirit.
 With no set plan, Wilson relied completely on spiritual guidance to lead him wherever the adventure is.
 He and his team journeyed around the world in search of nature and evidence of the Holy Spirit and to explore the role of the Holy Spirit in art, ministry and Christian life.

-The filmmakers had sought $200 thousand in financing through Kickstarter and exceeding their goal.
-The funding campaign began on April 18, 2014 and within 24 hours had raised $77 thousand.
-Within 48 hours they had reached $100 thousand, and in five days time, had exceeded $125 thousand.
-By June 1, 2014 the project had received $357 thousand.
+The filmmakers had sought $200,000 in financing through Kickstarter and exceeded their goal.
+The funding campaign began on April 18, 2014, and within 24 hours had raised $77,000.
+Within 48 hours they had reached $100,000, and exceeded $125,000 after five days.
+By June 1, 2014 the project had received $357,000.

 The film did not rely on a shooting script.
 Director Wilson "was interested in letting the film build organically instead of having a rigidly pre-determined structure or set interviews."
 Production ended up with footage enough for two films.
-Based upon having so much footage, a sequel, Holy Ghost Reborn, was released in late 2015.
+Based on having so much footage, a sequel, Holy Ghost Reborn, was released in late 2015.